Map Editor offers plenty of editing possibilities for your data and layers. A layer can be edited through Layer Properties.

 - Use info window to display attributes – display attributes right on the map.

 - Display special fields – display automatically generated fields like CREATED, MODIFIED, OWNER

-- CREATED field contain information about time when created feature is saved or collected point reached our servers.
+- CREATED field contains information about the time when the created feature is saved or the collected point reached our servers.
 This field is displayed in the data grid and exported in UTC time zone.

-- MODIFIED field contain information about time when edited feature is saved or updated point reached our servers.
+- MODIFIED field contains information about the time when the edited feature is saved or an updated point reached our servers.
 This field is displayed in the data grid and exported in UTC time zone.

-- OWNER field contain information about the layer owner and if the feature was edited, who edited it.
+- OWNER field contains information about the layer owner and, if the feature was edited, who edited it.

 - Edit attributes – edit layer structure, add and remove columns.
 Click here for more info.

 - Connect a form with the layer – to use layer in the Mobile Data Collection project, layer has to be connected with the form.
 Click here for more info.

 - Reorder columns – hold and drag to change column order.

 - Alias – set an alternate name for a column.